bokeh/bokeh/sphinx/source/docs/user_guide/cli.rst

 ``bokeh`` command line tool often offers better flexibility and makes iteration easier and faster.

-See the Reference Guide section :ref:`bokeh.command` for details.
+See :ref:`bokeh.command` for more information.